onzfonz/comp227/src/content/7/en/part7a.md

 </Routes>
 ```

-The Routes works by rendering the first component whose <i>path</i> matches the URL in the browser's address bar.
+The Routes works by rendering the first component whose *path* matches the URL in the browser's address bar.

 ### Parameterized route